Call or Email Tracey between 9am & 5pm on weekdays : 0404 673355

 Mood Board for a Hamptons living room

-Stage 4: Procurement, 30% of savings.
+Stage 5: Procurement & Trades, 30% of savings.

 Note: Not every Interior Designer will share their trade discount with you and others may pass all of their savings to you.
 In both cases, their hourly rates are either much lower or higher (respectively).